Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 There are reasons for this:

-1. Due to high pressure.
+1. Due to high blood pressure.

 4. With hypoxia.

-5. due to thrombosis.
+5. Due to thrombosis.

-6. The presence of gynecological disorders.
+6. Presence of gynecological disorders.

 7. Due to miscarriages, abortions.